 Obtaining permits is a simple task, but frequently is ignored, overlooked or avoided.
 The reasons Owners avoid the permit approval process are:

-It takes time: usually two weeks to ten weeks
+It takes time: usually one-6 months.

 It costs money: application fees, possible tax increases, fines, potential remedial construction costs, engineer / architect fees.